El Golfo: a village that is like something out of a painting

-Located on the southwest coast of the island and surrounded by the Timanfaya National Park, in its small size this little village has countless beauties that it is impossible not to be fascinated at first sight.
+Located on the southwest coast of the island and surrounded by the Timanfaya National Park, in its small size this little village has countless beauties that it’s impossible not to be fascinated at first sight.

-El Golfo stretches along the coastline, it’s characterized by fine and black sand, that creates exceptional color contrasts.
+El Golfo stretches along the coastline, it’s characterized by fine and black sand, that creates exceptional colour contrasts.

-Below are the main elements that make this place unique:
+The main elements that make this place unique are:

 • Charco de los Clicos